 Building Breakthroughs

 Manny Medina shows how “immigrants get the job done.”
-Raised on a shrimp farm with Communist parents in Ecuador, Manny came to the USA knowing computer languages better than English.
-Now, he heads the leading sales engagement company.
+Raised on a shrimp farm in Ecuador, Manny came to the USA knowing computer languages better than English.
+He set out to build a new recruitment platform, but when cash started to run low they built an internal tool to make their sales team more efficient—and Outreach was born.

 Outreach